parthc3po/recipe-box/APPLICATION_DOCS.md

 - **Cooking Dashboard**: Track meals cooked, favorite recipes, and total cooking time.
 - **Recipe Popularity**: See which recipes are cooked most often.
 ### 7. Household Roles & Permissions
 - **Head Chef**: The household admin.
 Full control over settings, member management, and invite codes.
+  - Can view and copy invite code in Settings
+  - Can regenerate invite code (invalidates old code)
-Access to the Admin Dashboard.
+  - Access to the Admin Dashboard
 - **Sous Chef**: Can manage recipes, meal plans, and pantry.
 Cannot manage household members.
 - **Line Cook**: Read-only access.
 Can use Cook Mode and view recipes but cannot make changes.